 Motivational Research

-Motivational research seeks to discover and comprehend what consumers do not fully understand about themselves.
-Implicitly, motivational research assumes the existence of underlying or unconscious motives that influence consumer behavior.
-Motivational research attempts to identify forces and influences that consumers may not be aware of (e.g., cultural factors, sociological forces).
-Typically, these unconscious motives (or beyond-awareness reasons) are intertwined with and complicated by conscious motives, cultural biases, economic variables, and fashion trends (broadly defined).
+Implicitly, motivational research assumes the existence of unconscious motives or forces that influence consumer behavior.
+These motives or influences may be buried in the subconscious mind, or these influences may be external (cultural norms, or social pressures), or these influences might be so common and ordinary that consumers simply are unaware of them.
+Typically, these unconscious motives (or beyond-awareness influences) are intertwined with and complicated by conscious motives, economic variables, and fashion trends (broadly defined).
 Motivational research attempts to sift through all of these influences and factors to unravel the mystery of consumer behavior as it relates to a specific product or service, so that the marketer better understands the target audience and how to influence that audience.

 Motivational research is most valuable when powerful underlying motives are suspected of exerting influence upon consumer behavior.
-Products and services that relate, or might relate, to attraction of the opposite sex, to personal adornment, to status or self-esteem, to power, to death, to fears, or to social taboos are all likely candidates for motivational research.
+Products and services that relate, or might relate, to attraction of the opposite sex, to personal adornment, to status or self-esteem, to power, to death, to deep-seated fears, or to social taboos are all likely candidates for motivational research.
 For example, why do women tend to increase their expenditures on clothing and personal adornment products as they approach the age of 50 to 55?
-The reasons relate to the loss of youth’s beauty and the loss of fertility, and to related fears of losing their husbands' love.
+The reasons might relate to the loss of youth’s beauty and the loss of fertility, and to related loss of self-esteem or perhaps fear of losing their husbands' love.
 It is also a time of life when discretionary incomes are rising (the children are leaving the nest).
 Other motives are at work as well (women are complicated creatures), but a standard marketing research survey would never reveal these motives, because most women are not really aware of why their interest in expensive adornments increases at this particular point in their lives.

-The Major Techniques
+The Major Methods

-The three major motivational research techniques are observation, focus groups, and depth interviews.
-Observation can be a fruitful method of deriving hypotheses about human motives.
-Anthropologists have pioneered the development of this technique.
+Ethnography or observation can be a fruitful method of deriving hypotheses about human behavior.
 All of us are familiar with anthropologists living with the “natives” to understand their behavior.
 This same systematic observation can produce equally insightful results about consumer behavior.
-Observation can be accomplished in-person or sometimes through the convenience of video.
-Usually, personal observation is simply too expensive, and most consumers don’t want an anthropologist living in their household for a month or two.
+Observation can be accomplished in-person or through the convenience of cameras and videos.
+Usually, personal observation is expensive, and most consumers don’t want an anthropologist living in their household for a month or two.

 It is easier to observe consumers in buying situations than in their homes, and here the observation can be in-person or by video cameras.
-Generally, video cameras are less intrusive than an in-person observer.
+Generally, video is less intrusive than an in-person observer.
 Finding a representative set of cooperative stores, however, is not an easy task, and the installation and maintenance of video cameras is not without its difficulties.
 In-store observers can be used as well, so long as they have some “cover” that makes their presence less obvious.
 But, observation by video or human eye cannot answer every question.
 Generally, observation must be supplemented by focus groups or depth interviews to fully understand why consumers are doing what they do.

 The Focus Group